slipguru/l1l2py/docs/tutorial.rst

 Preparing the data
 ------------------
-First, import the needed packages:
+First, starting a new python terminal, import the needed packages:

 >>> import numpy as np
 >>> import l1l2py

-and load the data from disk:
+and load the data from disk (change file paths as needed):

 >>> X = np.loadtxt('tutorial/data.txt')
 >>> Y = np.loadtxt('tutorial/labels.txt')

-Then, split the data in training and test set:
+Then, split the data in two blocks, training-set and test-set using the standard NumPy functions :func:`numpy.vsplit` and :func:`numpy.hsplit`

 >>> train_data, test_data = np.vsplit(X, 2)
 >>> print train_data.shape, test_data.shape